How accurate are the most famous films about Titanic?

 Curiously, well-known passengers are portrayed, but the attitude taken towards them is inconsistent.
 In some cases recognisable characters are given fictional names, while in others real names are used.
 More curiously, the iceberg is correctly spotted on the starboard side of the ship but cuts a gash along the port side.

 Dir: Roy Baker, UK, 1958.
 With Kenneth More, Honor Blackman, Michael Goodliffe

 Based on Walter Lord’s meticulously researched book, this British version of the story is strikingly different from its Hollywood counterparts.
-Made in the restrained documentary style that had developed during the Second World War, the film has little interest in glamour, romantic fulfilment or happy endings.
+Made in the restrained documentary style that had developed during WW2, the film has little interest in glamour, romantic fulfilment or happy endings.
 Its most notable submission to box-office demands is the central role played by Kenneth More, a major star of 1950s British cinema.

 More plays the ship’s second officer, Charles Lightoller, as the sort of morally incorruptible figure often found in the period’s war films.
 His casual level-headedness represented a more modern form of the stiff upper-lip, and it is seen to be effective: Lightoller saves lives among passengers and crew.